Wellington Bowling Club

 BOWLS ENGLAND REGIONAL CLUB OF THE YEAR 2016

 The first bowling green in Wellington was created in 1889.
-However, the bowls club was founded following a meeting of the Wellington Athletic Union on the 5th September 1906, the first green was opened on the 8th May 1907 and was laid next to the town cricket pitch which is where the rugby pitches are now.
+However, the bowls club was founded following a meeting of the Wellington Athletic Union on the 5th September 1906, the club's first green was opened on the 8th May 1907 and was laid next to the town cricket pitch which is where the rugby pitches are now.
 The land had been donated by Fox Brothers for sporting use.
 The club moved to its current location in Corams Lane in May 1911, also using land donated by Fox Brothers.
 The proximity to the town railway station no doubt made this an attractive location to encourage visiting teams, though it is recorded that Bridgwater refused the offer of a fixture in 1910 because the train service was inadequate.
 Indeed most games were internal club matches with competitive matches against other clubs relatively rare across most of the country until after the Second World War when alternative means of transport became more widely available.

-We believe, perhaps oddly, that Wellington Bowling Club was not, in fact, the first bowling club in Wellington.
-That honour goes to Wellesley Park Bowling club which, we understand, was formed in the 1890s but folded in the 1920s.
+Wellington Bowling Club was not the only bowling club in Wellington around this time.
+According to records in Wellington museum, Wellesley Bowling club was formed in 1912 but folded in 1925.
 Information on this club is a little vague, but we know the secretary of Wellesley Bowling Club, Mr J R Miller, became the first treasurer of Somerset County Bowls Association.
 A position he held from the association's formation in 1914 until 1923.

 In 2016 we were honoured to be awarded the prestigious Bowls England Regional Club of the Year award (West).
 This was recognition of the hard work many of our members put in developing the club and promoting the sport of Lawn Bowls.
 In 2017 Wellington BC won the Bowling Tours Ltd 20-20 initiative.
 This competition was open to all Somerset clubs and was awarded to the club considered to have made the best effort at promoting the sport of Lawn Bowls.